wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 storing the token, remember me functionality, etc. So there are less things to forget!

-This is also what you got when using Guards in the current system.
+This may appear to be similar to Guards in the current system...
+It is!
 However, the internal logics of the component was still using the listeners and providers.
 This new system makes them all use exactly the same interface: Authenticators.
 This makes it easier to understand and contribute to the Security component.

-As there now is one authenticator manager per firewall, the manager knows how to authenticate a request and return a success response.
-This also allowed us to add programmatic login to Symfony: The manager is now finally able to authenticate a User object and return a success response.
+As there now is one authenticator manager per firewall, the manager knows how to authenticate a request and return a success response. **This also allowed us to add programmatic login to Symfony**: The manager is now finally able to authenticate a User object and return a success response.

 ## Moved to an Event-based System